Introduction

 Use case 1: Hijacking existing elements

 Imagine the following scenario - we are maintaining a website that displays lots of content, and also has lots of internal pages.
 That content often contains links to external resources, and also obviously links for internal navigation between pages.
 Now, imagine, we want to (almost) always open external links in a new tab (for example, not to disrupt the user's reading flow and general UX).
-So, obviously, the simplest solution would be to just add target="_blank" to all external links.
-This is okay, but obviously is a bit tedious, and also will require the developers always to remember to do that and pass this knowledge to future team members.
-What if we could automate it?
+So, obviously, the simplest solution would be to just add target="_blank"

 So, naturally, we need a directive that will

-1. Bind to all a elements
+- Bind to all

-4. Possibly add a way to exclude some links from this behavior
+to the element if it is - Possibly add a way to exclude some links from this behavior

-5. Also keep in mind that some links can change dynamically
+- Also keep in mind that some links can change dynamically

 So, let's first examine how we can determine if a link is external or not.
 It can be done by several fairly simple functions: